rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 <programming-exercise name="Repeating pads" tmcname="part3-03.xorpad" course="Advanced Topics">

 Implement a xorpad cipher: complete `encrypt` and `decrypt` functions in `src/xorpad.py`.

-Both functions are byte arrays and should output an byte array as an output.
+Both functions take two byte array parameters and each should also return a byte array.

 The pad can be significantly shorter than the message.
 In such a case you should repeat the pad as long as needed.